 Despite how it looks on the map, it’s very doable to walk from the train station to the city center with a small amount of luggage.
 My husband had little trouble walking from the station to Piazza San Marco with a carry-on-sized rolling suitcase (though I had a much easier time with my trusty travel backpack).

-Where to go after this Venice itinerary
+Where to go after this 2 days in Venice itinerary

 - Ravenna: Explore the colorful ancient sites of Italy’s mosaic city with this one day Ravenna itinerary.